Startup funding is money that private companies receive from various sources and use to accelerate their growth.

 Series D, E and beyond do occur, but not as frequently.
 Many companies that reach this stage no longer need to rely on venture capital funding.

-Startup funding should always be a choice, not the de facto.
+It’s important to know how to get startup funding.
+But actually raising money should always be a choice, not the de facto.

 But while it’s possible to build a successful company with a nine-figure exit without taking on any outside capital, it’s exceptionally rare.
 At some point, the vast majority of startups will want or need to grow more quickly than their revenue alone allows for.